khkhiu/khkhiu.github.io/_posts/2021-03-30-engcad-cadd-shirt.md

 ![engcad nametag final](/assets/images/2021-03-29-engcad-cadd-shirt/EA_nametag.png)
 <em>The final name tag design</em>

-The overall design was achieved using create:sketch and created:extrude.
-The edges were smoothed using modify:fillet.
+The overall design was achieved using create: sketch and created: extrude.
+The edges were smoothed using modify: fillet.

+The following table will go through some aspects of the design of the name tag.

 | Notes on design | Image |
 | ----------- | ----------- |